What is sleep apnea?

 According to an article published on helpguide.org, sleep apnea can be reduced if you do not have any heavy meals or caffeine within a couple of hours before going to bed, and even by maintaining consistent sleep hours.

 Also, consider reducing smoking and drinking.
 They are known to cause your airways to inflame and swell up.

 Maintaining a healthy weight is highly effective in getting rid of sleep apnea.
 Being overweight means that you have narrow air passages.
 This, in turn, blocks the airflow and causes you to gasp for air or snore.
 Keeping a healthy weight keeps the airway properly open and facilitates airflow.

 Healthline recommends you to use humidifiers to get rid of your sleep apnea to some extent.
 This is because moist air facilitates breathing.
 “Humidifiers are devices that add moisture to the air.
 Dry air can irritate the body and the respiratory system.
 Using a humidifier can open your airways, decrease congestion, and encourage clearer breathing.
 For added benefits, consider adding lavender, peppermint, or eucalyptus oil to a humidifier.
 These three essential oils have known anti-inflammatory and soothing benefits.”

 Just because you snore does not mean that you have sleep apnea.
 Ask someone to check if you snore too loudly or gasp for air in your sleep to find out.
 In some instances, sleep apnea patients do not even snore.
 Thus, look for the other symptoms listed earlier in the article to suspect sleep apnea.
 It is a disorder that can take some serious turns.
-Hence, if you do have sleep apnea, start the 5 alternative treatments from today itself!
+Hence, if you do have sleep apnea, start the sleep apnea treatments from today itself!